jadecobra/python_tdd_exercises/source/conventions.rst

 *********************************************************************************

-Quotes are for strings_ and bytes_ can be
+Quotes are for strings_ and bytes_.
+They can be

 * single quotes